zxc479773533/C-curriculum-design/README.md

 ## Other commonts

 This project is homework of HUST-CS, for reference only.
-I do not with anyone to copy it totally.
+I do not wish anyone to copy it totally.

 Copyright (C) 2017, Pan Yue, zxc479773533@github.com